863zq/863zq.github.io/index.md

 Operated the official WeChat account, published over 100 posts that collectively received more than 50,000 views.

-Additionally, served as the group leader for a four-student team to Chaozhou, Guangdong (22/07/2018 - 27/22/2018).
+Served as the group leader for a four-student team to Chaozhou, Guangdong (22/07/2018 - 27/22/2018).
 Conducted comprehensive investigations into the local ceramics, electronics, and tea industries, resulting in highly praised assessments.

 ### Student Union of Honors College, Northwestern Polytechnical University (10/2013 - 12/2015)

 Operated the official WeChat and Weibo accounts, published over 300 posts that collectively received more than 100,000 views.

-Additionally, contributed to the welcoming ceremony for the new students (10/2018) by serving as one of the hosts.
+Contributed to the welcoming ceremony for the new students (10/2018) by serving as one of the hosts.

 # Miscellaneous Information